 We are promised that, “The fervent prayers of a righteous person are powerful and effective.”
 (James 5:16)

 That should bring a great deal of comfort.
-I could relate to your question as I, too, have been going through a difficult time lately, and I have several friends who are going through difficult times that just leave them emotionally raw.
+I could relate to your question.
+I’ve experienced many difficulties that left me emotionally raw and many of my friends have as well.
 But when we are in those situations, we are encouraged by Jesus’s example to pray all the more fervently.

 When we pray in agreement with the promises God has made to us in His word, they become more embedded in our hearts.
 The more we pray it (fervent prayer), the more we come to believe it and expect it.
 It shifts your focus off the circumstance and onto God and His timing.

 Bible Verses to stand on when you are emotionally raw

 I don’t know what situations you are facing or what circumstances you find yourself in.